AhmedRefaat00/GIF-Search-Engine-V2.1/README.md

 # GIF-Search-Engine-V2.1

-GIF Search Engine developed using
+GIF search engine was developed using
 - HTML
 - CSS
 - Javascript